Naqhid/RPG-Game-Javascript/README.md

 > The game consists of an island which has a hero and many enemies.

+> For movement you can use WSAD keys.

 > Hero can attack the enemies and score the Points.

 > If the hero is unable to defend himself, then he dies and the game is over.